mirhnius/Basic-Statistics/README.md

 # Basic Statistics
-In this notebook, there is  some basic statistical problems like estimating parameters of a distribution.
+In this notebook, there are some basic statistical problems like estimating the parameters of a distribution.